Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: System Model and Design Consideration

-We presume unique numbers of \textit{FL users} (FLUs) within the coverage of each O-RU $b{\in}\Omega$ collected via $\mathcal{U}_{b}$.
-We also consider \textit{heterogeneous communication and computation} capabilities across FLUs, where an FLU $u{\in}\mathcal{U}_{b}$ has a maximum transmit power of $P^{\mathsf{max}}_{u}$ and time-varying CPU frequency of $f^{(k)}_{u}$.
+{ Referring to Fig.~\ref{fig:systemModel}, we consider an \textit{FL service}\footnote{For research directions on the coexistence of multiple FL services with conflicting interests refer to Appendix~\ref{app:future_research}.} \cite{9082655} performed by a set of geo-distributed FLUs across various O-RUs in O-RAN, gathered by set ${\Omega}$.
+The model training is coordinated by a server through a sequence of global rounds~$k\in\mathcal{K}=\{0,\cdots,K\}$.
+The set of FLUs within the coverage of each O-RU $b{\in}\Omega$ is collected via $\mathcal{U}_{b}$.
+We assume a prior knowledge on the presence of FLUs in the system, supported by prior works \cite{8737464, su2025joint, 10061474, guo2021dynamic}.
+Further extensions to stochastic FLU arrival and departure are discussed in Appendix~\ref{app:future_research}.
+We consider \textit{heterogeneous communication/computation} capabilities across FLUs, where an FLU $u{\in}\mathcal{U}_{b}$ has a maximum transmit power of $P^{\mathsf{max}}_{u}$ and time-varying available CPU frequency of $f^{(k)}_{u}$.